 Musicland Storefront Artwork

-On the front of the newly renovated Musicland on Richmond Street you can find two beautifully painted pianos along the walls done by artist Dennis White.
+On the front of the newly renovated refreshed Musicland on Richmond Street you can find two beautifully painted pianos along the walls done by artist Dennis White.
 The front door is painted with a music note and a guitar arm serves as the door handle.
 These great creative artwork additions were added to make Musicland look more like a music store and to invite people to come in to create and express themselves through music.
 Stop by and check out their beautiful storefront on your walk around downtown Amherstburg.
 The artwork gives a distinct nod to the Beatles.

 Provincial Marine Monument – Feel the sweat!